Frequently Asked Questions

 When do I apply for financial aid?

 - In order to be considered for any federal aid programs, the student must file a Free Application for Federal Student Aid Form (FAFSA).
 The FAFSA is filed and submitted online as soon after October 1 as possible.
-You and your parents/guardians should attend the virtual Financial Aid Program on September 14th, 2021 for an in-depth explanation of financing your college education.

 - Do not forget to create your FSA ID before you begin the FAFSA form; it only takes a few minutes and could prevent processing delays.